-COO for Yard Hospitality
+Chief People Officer for Yard Hospitality

 Julie joined The Wynwood Yard about a month before it was scheduled to open around October, 2015.
 She initially jumped aboard to help launch della bowls, and in the following years, her role expanded to include developing and overseeing a diverse array of culinary programs, community-building events, and brand messaging.

 Her “babies” include the field trip and food justice programs, culinary workshop programs, sustainability, and community festivals like Earth Day, Young Entrepreneurs Day, Whole and Healthy Wellness Day, and others.
 She still works closely with della bowls as COO and Chef, as well as with all other food and beverage outlets within the Yard brand.